mm/espresso-api/README.md

   --help  Show this message and exit.

 Commands:
-  create_db    Creates all database tables. create_user  Adds a new user to the database and generates an API key. drop_tables  Drops all database tables. rotate_key   Re-generates an API key.
+  clear_tables  Deletes all data. drop_tables   Drops all database tables. dummy         Creates a dummy testing environment, complete with a test... new_user      Creates a new user with an API key.
 ```

 ## 📒 API Documentation